 - Treats common cold

 - Cures Headache

 - Aids weight loss.

-To sum up, everything stated so far, and Mint is the essential ingredient in every home; it uses both in the kitchen and for medications.
-It can quickly be grown-up indoors and can require little care and maintenance.
+To sum up, everything stated so far, Mint is an essential ingredient in every home; it uses both in the kitchen and for medications.
+It quickly grows up indoors and can require little care and maintenance.
 Mint is a naturally cooling and refreshing herb that most of us have right in our backyard.
 It is most likely spearmint when a recipe calls for a mint and doesn’t specify a particular variety.
 In addition, it also retains the moisture in your skin by tightening the pores.
-Mint is used to beautify your garden as well as it has many safe uses like it’s a great digestive aid after dinner.
+Mint use to beautify your garden as well as it has many safe uses like it’s a great digestive aid after dinner.
 Mint is known to clear a stuffed nose, and menthol can break breathing a lot easier.

 Frequently Asked Questions

 Mint is a herb that is easily grown from seed.
 However, mint does need a little care to grow well.
 It should be planted in full sun and watered regularly.
 It can be divided into early spring and again in fall.